sagemath/trac_to_gh/Issue 4832.md

 # Issue 4832: [with patch, needs review] prevent search_src and search_doc from printing the sage banner

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4832

 Original creator: jhpalmieri